Marineland of the Pacific: Marineland

-Circa 1979 there was a “new macaw show,” strolling cartoon characters and a “marine animal care center” at the park.
+Circa 1979 there was a "new macaw show," strolling cartoon characters and a "marine animal care center" at the park.

 Closing

-Harcourt Brace Jovanovich (the owner of the SeaWorld ocean park family) purchased the facility in December 1986 from a Hong Kong developer.
-At the time the park was run down and was just breaking even.
+Harcourt Brace Jovanovich (the owner of the SeaWorld theme park group) purchased the facility in December 1986 from a Hong Kong developer.
+At the time, the park was run down and was just breaking even.
 Restoration plans were canceled on January 30, 1987 as Harcourt claimed that the park was in more disrepair than expected.
 Yearly losses of $2 million were projected unless improvements costing $25 million were undertaken.

-Orky and Corky were moved to SeaWorld's San Diego park a few weeks after the purchase supposedly for mating, where Corky was given the new name of "Shamu".
-Rancho Palos Verdes city council passed an ordinance requiring them to maintain the park and allow access to its beach.
+Orky and Corky were moved to SeaWorld's San Diego park a few weeks after the purchase, supposedly for mating.
+Although Orky died in September 1988, Corky remains alive as of March 2024.
+Rancho Palos Verdes city council passed an ordinance requiring Harcourt to maintain the park and allow public access to its beach.
 Although the company had promised to keep Marineland open, it was suddenly closed on February 11, 1987, six weeks after the sale was completed.
 Harcourt said it received bomb threats after announcing its change of heart, prompting it to lock the gates three weeks before the announced closing.
 The animals were trucked out in the middle of the night, and the new owners poured concrete into the drains so the park could not be reopened.
 Many local residents complained about the sudden closure.
 On March 1, 1987, the company announced that the park would stay closed.

 Abandonment

 Much of the infrastructure was left abandoned for nearly 20 years.
 Marineland's most visible landmark, the 414 ft high tower, remained standing until 1995.
-The Marineland Restaurant continued operating through 2004 as the "Catalina Room" (where Catalina Island was visible on a clear day).
+The Marineland Restaurant continued operating through 2004 as the "Catalina Room" (Catalina Island was visible on a clear day).
 Several other structures remained through 2006.